ambyint/full-stack-coding-challenge/palpatines-api/README.md

 #### Requirements

 * Load the super-secret-data.txt file provided.
-Each line is a collection of citizen information to be decrypted
+Each line is encrypted information on a single citizen
 * Decrypt each line using Palpatine’s Convenient Decryption API
 * Clean the data
     * Remove any duplicates, determined by the name field